How to Have a Great Holiday on a Limited Budget

 Create something unique and memorable, and there's a very good chance that your kids will hardly notice that you're spending less.

-Give the Kids a Say
+Give the kids a say

 Let the kids decide what the family will have for breakfast Christmas morning or what board game you'll be playing that afternoon.
 Give them a say in where the decorations go.
 Giving children control lets them know that you respect their opinions and that is a wonderful gift in and of itself.

 Finally, make sure to examine your own attitudes about money and resolve not to feel guilty for not giving your children everything they want.
-Instead, be proud that you are teaching them a valuable lesson about money management that will benefit them for a lifetime.